MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisqueryadapterinstancename.md

      <a href="..\ndis\nf-ndis-ndisopenadapterex.md">NdisOpenAdapterEx</a> function.

+#### - AdapterInstanceName [out]

+A pointer to a caller-supplied NDIS_STRING type that receives a counted Unicode string.
+This
+     string specifies the friendly name of the interface to which the binding refers.
+This interface is either a physical NIC or a virtual adapter.
+For Windows 2000 and later, NDIS defines the NDIS_STRING type as a
+     <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> type.

 ## -returns

 <b>NdisQueryAdapterInstanceName</b> returns NDIS_STATUS_SUCCESS if memory for the string at
      <i>AdapterInstanceName</i> was successfully allocated; otherwise, it returns
      NDIS_STATUS_RESOURCES.

 ## -remarks

 A protocol driver uses
     <b>NdisQueryAdapterInstanceName</b> to retrieve the friendly name of a physical NIC or a virtual adapter
     to which the protocol driver is bound.
 The protocol driver specifies the handle to such a NIC or virtual